 After the time-out minutes have passed, allow your calmer child to rejoin the group again.
 Your child should stay calm for approximately 1 minute and up to 5 minutes for an older child.

-At the end of time-out, don't start nagging your child about their previous misbehaviour.
+At the end of time-out, do not start nagging your child about their previous misbehaviour.
 Return to positive attention.
 Give them an opportunity to rejoin an activity or to start a new activity.

 Praise your child when they are behaving properly.
 They will then know this is the right behaviour.